torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 netdev_rss_key
 --------------

-RSS (Receive Side Scaling) enabled drivers use a 40 bytes host key that is randomly generated.
+RSS (Receive Side Scaling) enabled drivers use a host key that is randomly generated.
 Some user space might need to gather its content even if drivers do not provide ethtool -x support yet.

 ::

   myhost:~# cat /proc/sys/net/core/netdev_rss_key
   84:50:f4:00:a8:15:d1:a7:e9:7f:1d:60:35:c7:47:25:42:97:74:ca:56:bb:b6:a1:d8: ...
-(52 bytes total)
+(256 bytes total)

-File contains nul bytes if no driver ever called netdev_rss_key_fill() function.
+File contains all nul bytes if no driver ever called netdev_rss_key_fill() function.

 Note:
-  /proc/sys/net/core/netdev_rss_key contains 52 bytes of key,
+  /proc/sys/net/core/netdev_rss_key contains 256 bytes of key,
-  but most drivers only use 40 bytes of it.
+  but many drivers only use 40 or 52 bytes of it.

 ::